cisco-ce/roomos.cisco.com/doc/TechDocs/Sandbox.md

 - Locate the IP address for your sandbox, it is visiible on the video device in the Network Topology view on your sandbox grid, typically something similar to *10.10.20.155*.
 - Enter the IP address in your web browser.
 - You should now see a page that warns you about the certificate.
 Since Webex devices are not permanent web sites, they provide self signed sertificates.
 Accept the certificate to proceed.
-- Enter username and password as found in the left sidebar on the sandbox page, typically **integrator / integrator**.
+- Enter username and password as found in the left sidebar on the sandbox page, typically **admin / something**.

 You are now logged in to the device's web interface.
 Let's get some action.